Project Potemkin

 From first idea to final demo and promo video, we pushed it out in one week.
 For me, this project was a big turning point because it pulled me into Web3 while forcing me to learn a lot of web development in real time.

 The core concept is autonomous AI behavior plus on-chain memory ownership, so users keep sovereignty over their memory agent and can still support decentralized third-party sharing.
 It is still evolving, but we genuinely believe the direction is worth building.
+This project also won an award in the Unibase track at this hackathon.
 You can watch the trailer below and try the demo directly.

 Project Partners